ahamlinman/svb/README.md

 [AWS CLI]: https://aws.amazon.com/cli/
 [Configuring the AWS CLI]: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

+### Installation

+It is possible to install and run the svb scripts manually on any system that provides Bash and the AWS CLI.
+The main `svb` script will search for the contents of the `lib/` directory in the same location as the script, or in the `/usr/local/lib/svb` directory.
+It is also possible to set the `$SVB_BASE` environment variable to the location of the svb `lib/` directory on your system.

+The details of getting svb onto your host, choosing an appropriate install location, etc. are left to your discretion.

-### Running in a Docker Container
+#### Running in Docker

 The latest version of svb is distributed as a Docker image on Docker Hub:
 **[ahamlinman/svb]**.
 By bind-mounting your host's Docker socket as a volume, you can run svb commands without installing any additional tools.
-This is the preferred way to deploy and run svb.

 [ahamlinman/svb]: https://hub.docker.com/r/ahamlinman/svb/

+This is arguably the easiest way to deploy and run svb (especially on platforms like CoreOS Container Linux), but you should be aware of the potential risks.
+Access to the host's Docker socket provides full access to all containers, volumes, and other resources.
+On most Docker installations, this access can be trivially pivoted into full root access to the host system.
+There are a number of links in the distribution chain of the svb image, from my own systems to GitHub to Docker Hub, etc. You are expected to apply appropriate judgment to determine whether this distribution channel is appropriate for your situation.

 An example invocation, using environment variable configuration for the AWS CLI, might look as follows: